 \subsection{The discrete case}

-In the discrete case, we give the following discrete versions of the definitions and results of the previous section.
+We give the following discrete versions of the definitions and results of the previous section.

-\begin{definition} Let $(L^1_-,L^1_+) $ and $(L^2_-,L^2_+) $ be two couples of Lagrangian.
+\begin{definition} Let $(L^1_-,L^1_+) $ and $(L^2_-,L^2_+) $ be two couples of Lagrangians.
 We say that they are \textit{equivalent} if they lead to the same discrete second order Euler-Lagrange equation \eqref{elh}.
-In this case, we denote $(L^1_-,L^1_+) \sim (L^2_-,L^2_+)$.
-The linearity of the discrete Euler-Lagrange equation with respect to its associated couple of Lagrangian implies that $\sim$ defines an equivalence relation on the set of couple of Lagrangian.
-If a couple of Lagrangian $(L_-,L_+)$ belongs to the equivalence class of $0$, then it leads to a null second order discrete Euler-Lagrange equation in the sense that every discrete curves $\Q$ are solutions.
-In this case, $(L_-,L_+)$ is said to be a \textit{null couple of Lagrangian}. \end{definition}
+In this case, we denote by $(L^1_-,L^1_+) \sim (L^2_-,L^2_+)$.
+The linearity of the discrete Euler-Lagrange equation with respect to its associated couple of Lagrangians implies that $\sim$ defines an equivalence relation on the set of couple of Lagrangians.
+If a couple of Lagrangians $(L_-,L_+)$ belongs to the equivalence class of $0$, then it leads to a null second order discrete Euler-Lagrange equation in the sense that every discrete curves $\Q$ are solutions.
+In this case, $(L_-,L_+)$ is said to be a \textit{null couple of Lagrangians}. \end{definition}

-Our aim is then to characterize the set of the null couple of Lagrangian.
-It is done in the following result:
+The next result characterize the set of null couple of Lagrangians.